mkrogemann/sbtg/README.md

 ============

 1. Clone the repo
 2. Create a symlink to the sbtg script that you will find in the cloned repo from whichever directory you prefer to store executable scripts in (for example in ~/bin).
-Obvioulsy, it makes sense if this directory is contained in your $PATH.
+Obvioulsy, it makes sense for this directory to be contained in your $PATH.

 Usage / Features